japanoise/tewibot/README.md

 - Not descended from lainbot's or kkdwfb's code
 - Saves to easy-to-read, easy-to-modify, and portable JavaScript Object Notation (json)
 - Support for polyamory (Ree some more `:^)`)
+- Add pictures of your family to the bot

 ## plans